cuayahuitl/SimpleDS/README.md

 DESCRIPTION
 -----------
 SimpleDS is a simple dialogue system trained with deep reinforcement learning.
-In contrast to other dialogue systems, this system selects dialogue actions directly from raw (noisy) text of the last system and user responses (in English, German or Spanish).
+In contrast to other dialogue systems, this system selects dialogue actions directly from raw (noisy) text of the last system and user responses.
 The motivation is to train dialogue agents with as little human intervention as possible.

 This system runs under a client-server architecture, where the learning agent (in JavaScript) acts as the "server" and the environment (in Java) acts as the "client".
 They communicate by exchanging messages, where the server tells the client the action to execute, and the client tells the server the actions available, environment state and reward observed.
 SimpleDS is based on [ConvNetJS](http://cs.stanford.edu/people/karpathy/convnetjs/), which implements the algorithm [`Deep Q-Learning with experience replay' (Mnih, et al. 2013)](http://arxiv.org/pdf/1312.5602v1.pdf).
 SimpleDS is a dialogue system on top of ConvNetJS with support for multi-threaded and client-server processing, and fast learning via constrained search spaces.

-This system is for experimental purposes, represents work in progress, and is therefore released without any guarantees.
+This system has been tested with simulated and real dialogues using the Google Speech Recogniser.
+It has also been tested in three different languages: English, German and Spanish.
+SimpleDS is for experimental purposes, represents work in progress, and is therefore released without any guarantees.

 SOFTWARE
 --------